 Qualified improvement property.
-Generally, this is any improvement to an interior part of a building that is nonresidential real property, and the improvement is section 1250 property and is placed in service by you after 2017 and after the date the building was first placed in service by any person.
+Generally, this is any improvement to an interior part of a building that is nonresidential real property, and the improvement is section 1250 property, is made by you, and is placed in service by you after 2017 and after the date the building was first placed in service by any person.